nferraz/st/README.md

     count  min   max   sum   mean  sd
     10.00  1.00  10.00 55.00 5.50  3.03

-And the "--summary" option will provide the five-number summary:

-    $ st --summary numbers.txt
-    min   q1    median  q3    max
-    1.00  3.50  5.50    7.50  10.00

-You can also modify the output format:
+You can modify the output format with "--transverse-output"  (or "--to"):

     $ st --transverse-output numbers.txt
     N     10.00